genelet/taodbi/README.md

 [![GoDoc](https://godoc.org/github.com/genelet/taodbi?status.svg)](https://godoc.org/github.com/genelet/taodbi)

 [TDengine](https://github.com/taosdata/TDengine) is a very fast open-source database system.
 It comes with a [GO connector](https://github.com/taosdata/driver-go).
-This _taodbi_ GO package provides _abstract_ classes to access it, which some users may feel more convenient to use.
-In an advanced usage, one can call multiple *JOINed* tables in one statement, just like relational database.
+This _taodbi_ GO package provides a set of *abstract* classes to access it, and to simulate *Update* and *Delete* verbs as in relational database system.

+There are three levels of usages:

+- _Basic_: operating on raw SQL statements and stored procedures.
+- _Model_: operating on specific table and fulfilling CRUD actions, as *Model* in MVC pattern.
+  - *R-Model*: simulating full CRUD or RESTful actions
+  - *S-Model*: operating on *TDengine*'s own *S-Table*
+- _Schema_: operating on whole database schema and fulfilling RESTful and GraphQL actions.

 ### Installation